Responsible Tourism & Wildlife Watching Ethics

 Wildlife Photography

 Wildlife and bird photography are experiencing unprecedented popularity.
 The quest to capture animals in their natural habitats resonates widely, yet in today’s social media-driven era, this pursuit has intensified competition, often compromising ethical considerations and the welfare of the subjects.
-Furthermore, economic pressures have compelled many local and new tour operators to adopt “hide-only” strategies, exacerbating these issues.

 Minimise Waste:

 In Southeast Asia, the prevalence of single-use plastic and a culture of littering pose significant environmental challenges.
 At Next Continent, we actively promote the opposite approach by focusing on reducing waste, reusing materials, recycling, and conserving the planet’s resources.
-We encourage our guests to join us in minimizing their environmental impact during tours.
+We encourage our guests to join us in minimising their environmental impact during tours.
 If this philosophy resonates with you, you may wish to learn more about Next Continent’s reusable coffee cups made from 100% recycled coffee grounds.

 Site Access: